Tummy Tuck Carmel

 The patient is then placed in a flexed position so that a maximal amount of skin can be removed.
 After its removal, it is weighed and then discarded.
 Almost all patients are curious about the weight of what was removed.

 Now, for a new innovation brought about by Dr. Harlan Pollock in Dallas, Texas and brought to Indianapolis by our practice: No drains!
 When the average tummy tuck patient is asked after she is healed what the worst thing about her experience was, she almost always says “The drains.”

 We now perform Dr. Pollock’s drainless technique.
 It involves the placement of additional sutures to stabilize the abdominal wall and skin together.
 This not only closes the space drains are normally placed in to, thus avoiding fluid buildup, but it distributes the tension of a tight wound closure throughout the abdomen, not just on the scar.
 Long-term, we feel this will give a better cosmetic result.

 All sutures are self-dissolving underneath the skin.
 The last layer is what dress makers would call an invisible hem stitch.
 We call it a subcuticular closure, but it is the same thing.
 The dressing is a clear plastic Saran Wrap looking material.
 It is waterproof, so showering is possible anytime postoperatively.

 Healing, like preparation for surgery, is in 3 parts; physical, emotional and spiritual.
 The parts overlap in most patients.
 In most patients, the course is marked by steady but uneven progress in all 3 areas.

-My Plastic Surgery Group has done upwards of 1,000 abdominoplasty or tummy tuck surgeries in Indianapolis and Carmel over the past 10 years and find it’s one of the most rewarding surgeries to perform because patient satisfaction is overwhelming.
-We look forward to meeting and helping you on this journey.
+My Plastic Surgery Group has done upwards of 1,000 tummy tuck surgeries in Carmel and Indianapolis over the past 10 years and find it’s one of the most rewarding surgeries to perform because patient satisfaction is overwhelming.
+Contact us today to schedule your consultation.